- The Procedure

+The Procedure

 What is a urinalysis?

 A urinalysis is simply an analysis of the urine.
 It is a very common test that can be performed in many health-care settings, including doctors' offices, urgent-care facilities, laboratories, and hospitals.

 Urine can be evaluated by its physical appearance (color, cloudiness, odor, clarity), or macroscopic analysis.
 It can be also analyzed based on its chemical and molecular properties or microscopic assessment.

-Urinalysis is ordered by doctors for a number of reasons, as follows:
+Urinalysis is ordered by doctors for a number of reasons, including the following:

 - Assessing particular symptoms: abdominal pain, painful urination, flank pain, fever, blood in the urine, or other urinary symptoms.

-- Diagnosing medical conditions: urinary tract infection, kidney infection, kidney stones, uncontrolled diabetes (high blood sugars), kidney impairment, muscle breakdown (rhabdomyolysis), protein in urine, kidney inflammation (glomerulonephritis).
+- Diagnosing medical conditions: urinary tract infection, kidney infection, kidney stones, uncontrolled diabetes (high blood sugars), kidney impairment, muscle breakdown (rhabdomyolysis), protein in urine, drug screening, and kidney inflammation (glomerulonephritis).

 - Monitoring disease progression and response to therapy: diabetes related kidney disease, kidney impairment, lupus related kidney disease, blood pressure related kidney disease, kidney infection, protein in urine, blood in urine.